Lisp-Stat/documentation/content/en/docs/Getting started/installation.md

 git clone https://github.com/Lisp-Stat/lisp-stat.git
 ```

-The above assumes you have the default installation
+The above assumes you are using the default installation directories
-directories.
+(~/common-lisp/).
 Adjust accordingly if you have changed this.
-If this is
+If
-the first time running Lisp-Stat, use Quicklisp to get the
+this is the first time running Lisp-Stat, use Quicklisp to get the
 dependencies:

 ```lisp